gnosisguild/zodiac-module-reality/docs/setup_guide.md

 ### Enabling the module

-To allow the DAO module to actually execute transaction it is required to enable it on the Safe that it is connected to.
+To allow the Reality module to actually execute transaction it is required to enable it on the Safe that it is connected to.
 For this it is possible to use the Transaction Builder on https://rinkeby.gnosis-safe.io.
 For this you can follow our tutorial on [adding a module](https://help.gnosis-safe.io/en/articles/4934427-add-a-module).

 ## Snapshot integration

-Once the module is setup it is possible to configure a space on [Snapshot](https://snapshot.org/) to enable the DAO module plugin.
+Once the module is setup it is possible to configure a space on [Snapshot](https://snapshot.org/) to enable the Reality module plugin.
 For this the space configuration needs to include `"plugins": { "daoModule": { "address": "<module_address>"} }`.
 An example for this can be found in the [🍯DAO space configuration](https://cloudflare-ipfs.com/ipfs/QmahDCSkdED9BLZ3VtH6aJ8P5TmvMYEfA7fJa4hGsvEpi2/).

 Once your space is configured you can attach transactions to you proposals via the plugin section: